confluence/tonguefish/README.md

 * There's no ordering of feeds.
 The order in the configuration is preserved, except that group feeds are added at the end.
 * If the Python bindings for `libxml2` are installed, `feedparser` uses a more strict parser which chokes on feeds with missing namespace declarations.
 I could try to fix this by rewriting the feeds before parsing, but it's going to be annoying.
 In the meantime, a workaround is to automate downloading the feed to a local file and fixing the namespace, and use the local file path in the config instead.
+* The unpickled objects are not checked for correctness; something weird may happen if the version of Python and/or `feedparser` changes.
+I suggest clearing the cache between upgrades.